Reviewed by: Aaron Stewart, MD, Obstetrics & Gynecology

 What is an Ultrasound Used For?

 Ultrasounds can be used in many ways.
 One area where they’re useful is in diagnostics.
-The images captured using ultrasound technology help doctors diagnose conditions affecting soft tissues and organs like the kidneys, ovaries, liver, and eyes.
+The images captured using ultrasound technology help doctors diagnose conditions affecting soft tissues and organs.

 In medical procedures, ultrasounds can be used to help guide a doctor such as when they’re performing a needle biopsy.
 Ultrasounds can also be used therapeutically to help treat soft tissue injuries.

 What is a Sonogram?

-A sonogram is the image produced by an ultrasound procedure.
+A sonogram is an image produced by an ultrasound procedure.
 The term sonogram loosely translates as “sound writing,” since the sound waves effectively “write” the image that’s produced.

 Reading the sonogram from a prenatal ultrasound is easy if you know what to look for.
 For example, black areas generally indicate fluid, such as amniotic fluid or blood.
 Bright white areas indicate solid structures such as bone.
 In between would be shades of gray that would represent organ structures.
 With that in mind, identifying things like the baby’s head or legs can help you get oriented.

 Learn More or Get Treatment with Baptist Health

 Baptist Health is committed to partnering with you on your journey to health.
 Learn more about our imaging and diagnostic services, mother and baby care, or women’s health services to get up-to-date information on common conditions, procedures, and treatment.